victorfrancax1/emacs-clojure-config/README.md

-# this is a Clojure-friendly emacs config
+# This is a Clojure-friendly emacs config
 Based on instructions from the book Clojure for The Brave and True.
 ## Installing
 1. Close Emacs.